hyosung11/Launch-School/Courses/journal.md

 ## 20220518 수요일

 09:07 I walked one mile at the Duck Pond along the trail because we ended up driving to school this morning.
 I'm looking at the comments on my assessment now and I have a study session with Laurent at 10:00.

+14:39 I submitted my revisions with a lot of help from Laurent.